dnanexus/dx-javascript-toolkit/releases/README.md

 All releases are backward compatible unless noted otherwise.

+## v0.0.18 (2016/09/07) ##
+- Added detection for when a user is offline; in this case, any AJAX call will be immediately rejected with an error of type "InternetConnectionLost"

 ## v0.0.17 (2016/07/07) ##
 - Added support for parameterized uploads, making the toolkit suitable for use with different cloud service providers